validatedpatterns/docs/requirements/implementation.md

    For example, Bucket Notification is a capability in the Medical Diagnosis pattern that could be used for other solutions.

-1. Patterns SHOULD use Ansible Automation Platform to drive the declarative provisioning and management of managed hosts (eg. RHEL).
+1. Patterns SHOULD use Ansible Automation Platform to drive the declarative provisioning and management of managed hosts (e.g. RHEL).
 See also “Imperative elements”.
 1. Patterns SHOULD use RHACM to manage policy and compliance on any managed clusters.
 1. Patterns SHOULD use RHACM and a [standardized acm chart](https://github.com/hybrid-cloud-patterns/common/tree/main/acm) to deploy and configure OpenShift GitOps to managed clusters.
 1. Managed clusters SHOULD be loosely coupled to their hub, and use OpenShift GitOps to consume applications and configuration directly from Git as opposed to having hard dependencies on a centralized cluster.